-Operating expenses increased by CHF 0.7 million from CHF 68.1 million to CHF 68.8 million.
+Thanks to rigorous cost control necessitated by the coronavirus pandemic (Covid-19), operating expenses decreased by CHF 7.3 million from CHF 68.8 million to CHF 61.5 million.
 Operating expenses consist of R&D and selling, general and administrative expenses (SG&A).
-R&D expenses increased to CHF 8.7 million corresponding to 5.9% of operating revenue, whereas SG&A expenses increased by CHF 0.2 million from CHF 59.9 million to CHF 60.1 million.
-During the year, the Group invested CHF 1.5 million in the development of a new ERP system.
+R&D expenses decreased by CHF 0.6 million from CHF 8.7 million to CHF 8.1 million, whereas SG&A expenses decreased by CHF 6.7 million from CHF 60.1 million to CHF 53.4 million.
+During the year, the Group invested a further CHF 1.6 million in the development of the new ERP system.